-Asheville Academy provides young girls from Utah with a therapeutic environment that helps them through emotional and behavioral struggles.
-As a leading therapeutic boarding school, our program combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from Utah find success.
-Although Asheville Academy is located in Asheville, North Carolina, it is still a top therapeutic boarding school for Utah families.
+Asheville Academy helps young girls from Utah deal with their emotional and behavioral struggles in a supportive therapeutic environment.
+Our program, one of the leading therapeutic boarding schools, combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from Utah find success.
+Asheville Academy is one of the top therapeutic boarding schools for Utah families, even though it is located in Asheville, North Carolina.

-With a combination of equine and animal therapy, family therapy, and the support of our experienced clinical team, girls from Utah reconnect with their families by rebuilding and repairing their relationship.
+Girls from Utah and their families reconnect by rebuilding and repairing their relationships through equine and animal therapy, family therapy, and our experienced clinical team.
 For more information about getting help for your daughter from Utah through our therapeutic boarding school, please call 800-264-8709.

 Finding Help for Your Daughter with a Utah Therapeutic Boarding School

 Asheville Academy is a top therapeutic boarding school that offers accredited academics for students who have struggled in traditional school settings.
 We offer a small learning environment to meet each student’s abilities, study habits, and motivations and are recognized by the State of North Carolina as a certified non-public school.
-As our student-teacher ratio is small, we are able to give each girl more specialized assistance and lesson plans.
+Based on small class sizes, each girl receives more specialized assistance and accommodating lesson plans.
 This personalized learning approach allows us to help girls achieve academic success in a positive environment.

 Our Therapeutic Approach

 Asheville Academy has helped families from all over the country achieve lasting change and success.
-Our unique therapeutic methods include techniques such as Equine Therapy, DBT, and Group Therapy.
+Our multidisciplinary approach includes dynamic therapeutic techniques such as Equine Therapy, DBT, and Group Therapy.
 Utah girls are a part of a comfortable and nurturing home-like community with multiple therapeutic facilities on our campus.
-Our setting provides a safe and comfortable space for girls to learn new ways to interact with peers, adults, and their families.
-For more information about how Asheville Academy for Girls helps families from Utah, call 800.264.8709.
+Girls learn new ways to interact with peers, adults, and their families in our safe and comfortable setting.
+For more information, call 800.264.8709 today!